hopsoft/han/readme.md

 * The updated state supports the `delete` transition.
 * The deleted state doesn't support any transitions.

-**Note**: The User resource is actually the same across all states.
+**Note:** *The User resource is actually the same across all states.*
-The difference being the available transitions from each state.
+*The difference being the available transitions from each state.*

 Because HAN is concerned with resources (their states & transitions), it makes no assumptions related to API consumers & does not presume to dictate UI concerns.